Photographing the Wedding Ceremony & Vows

 -

-Thankfully extremely rare and if photography is important to you, I would seriously reconsider your choice of wedding venue.
-I have never come across this at a civil marriage, and thankfully only once in a church.
+Thankfully, it is extremely rare, and if photography is important to you, I would seriously reconsider your wedding venue choice.
+I have never encountered this in a civil marriage, and thankfully, only once in a church.

-Again, I purposefully included the videographer here as he was a close friend of Danielle and Mitchell.
-His obvious happiness compliments the couple’s…
+I purposefully included the videographer here as he was a close friend of Danielle and Mitchell.
+His evident happiness complements the couple’s…

-I always make sure that I introduce myself to the presiding wedding official on arrival at the venue.
-A little friendliness goes a long way and I ask exactly what the rules are and reassure them that I will not be intrusive.
-Sometimes I do ‘haggle’ and generally find that they are fairly flexible and will bend their own rules a little.
+I always ensure I introduce myself to the presiding wedding official on arrival at the venue.
+A little friendliness goes a long way, and I ask exactly what the rules are and reassure them that I will not be intrusive.
+Sometimes, I do ‘haggle’ and generally find they are pretty flexible and will bend their rules a little.
 My advice is to be upfront with your officiant about how important the photography is to you.
 Ask them what rules they have about photography.
 If they do seem unnecessarily strict, find out why and try to negotiate.
-Assure them that your photographer will be discrete and observe the sanctity of the occasion.
+Assure them that your photographer will be discreet and observe the sanctity of the occasion.
 Also, tell your photographer that you expect this.

-Shots such as this portrait of the couple being ‘in the moment’ are priceless and are more likely when your registrar is comfortable with the photographer being there.
+Shots like this portrait of the couple being ‘in the moment’ are priceless and more likely when your registrar is comfortable with the photographer being there.

 Always Read the Small Print

-On booking, you will usually receive a ‘Wedding Pack‘ with full terms and anything you should know.
+You usually receive a ‘Wedding Pack’ on booking with full terms and anything you should know.
 This will invariably include a section on ‘Wedding Photography’.
-However I’ve found that this is generally to protect the venue and is often very worse case scenario.
-If there’s anything that concerns you, do ask your venue contact/registrar.
-Sometimes you’ll find that some of the terms as officially presented to you aren’t actually upheld on the day.
-Or they will often relax a rule if you point out how important the wedding photography is to you.
+However, I’ve found that this is generally to protect the venue and is often a worst-case scenario.
+If anything concerns you, do ask your venue contact/registrar.
+Sometimes, you’ll find that some of the terms officially presented to you aren’t upheld on the day.
+Or they will often relax a rule if you point out how vital wedding photography is to you.
 It’s always worth asking.

 Black and white works in many situations and provides a more timeless feel without the distraction of colour.